Intilery/intilery.github.io/docs/roadmap/roadmap.md

 Brighter better emails with more personalisation and content options including:

 * Improved UX for using personalized content with merge tags highlighting, and sample content both during editing and preview.

-* Collapsible sidebar for the Email Builder
-* Emoji picker for text editor inside text blocks, buttons and titles
 * Integration of Nifty Images
+* AMP Carousels
+* Redesign of the asset overview page
+* Better content targeting to audiences

 ### SMS Enhancements